geethandev/Intern-Proj/README.md

 '''

-3. Prepare your dataset by organizing the images into appropriate directories.
+- Prepare your dataset by organizing the images into appropriate directories.
 Create two folders: "With Mask" and "Without Mask".
 Place the corresponding images in their respective folders.

-4. Train the face mask identification model:
+- Train the face mask identification model

-5. Once the training is complete, you can use the trained model for face mask identification:
+- Once the training is complete, you can use the trained model for face mask identification:

-6. The output will indicate whether the person in the image is wearing a face mask or not.
+- The output will indicate whether the person in the image is wearing a face mask or not.

 ## Results